-The purchase of our information system involves a significant financial commitment by our customers.
+The purchase of our information system involves a significant financial commitment by our clients.
 At the same time, the healthcare industry faces significant financial pressures that could adversely affect overall spending on healthcare information technology and services.
-For example, the recent economic recession and continued decrease in availability of credit, combined with actual and potential reductions in federal and state funding for Medicare and Medicaid, has caused hospitals to reduce, eliminate or postpone information technology related and other spending.
-To the extent spending for healthcare information technology and services declines or increases slower than we anticipate, demand for our products and services, as well as the prices we charge, could be adversely affected.
+For example, the economic recession in 2007-2009 and continued decrease in availability of credit to hospitals, combined with actual and potential further reductions in federal and state funding for Medicare and Medicaid, has caused hospitals to reduce, eliminate or postpone information technology related and other spending.
+To the extent spending for healthcare information technology and services, as well as the prices we charge, could be adversely affected.
 Accordingly, we cannot assure you that we will be able to increase or maintain our revenues or our revenue growth rate.

 There are a limited number of hospitals in our target market.
-Saturation or consolidation in the healthcare industry could result in the loss of existing customers, a reduction in our potential customer base and downward pressure on the prices of our products and services.
+Saturation or consolidation in the healthcare industry could result in the loss of existing clients, a reduction in our potential client base and downward pressure on the prices of our products and services.

-The limited number of hospitals with 300 or fewer acute care beds in our general target market for our acute care product and service offerings, coupled with the accelerated adoption of EHRs resulting from the ARRA's EHR incentive program, has resulted in an ever narrowing market for new system installations which could materially and adversely impact our business, financial condition and operating results.
+The limited number of hospitals with 200 or fewer acute care beds in our general target market for our acute care product and service offerings has resulted in an ever narrowing market for new system installations which could materially and adversely impact our business, financial condition and operating results.

-We have identified opportunities for continued growth and expansion in the form of (1) an expanded replacement market for EHRs as certain existing EHR vendors have struggled and are expected to continue to struggle with the expanding requirements of the ARRA's EHR adoption program, (2) selective expansion into English-speaking international markets, and (3) targeted expansion of the footprint for our ambulatory solutions by aggressively targeting physician practices in those communities where the local hospital is a current CPSI customer.
+We have identified opportunities for continued growth and expansion in the form of (1) an expanded replacement market for EHRs as certain existing EHR vendors have struggled and are expected to continue to struggle with the expanding requirements of the ARRA's EHR adoption program, (2) selective expansion into English-speaking international markets, and (3) targeted expansion of the footprint for our ambulatory solutions by aggressively targeting physician practices in those communities where the local hospital is a current CPSI client.
 Although we have formulated strategic responses for capitalizing on each of the identified opportunities, there is no guarantee that such responses will ultimately prove successful.
 Additionally, to the extent that these opportunities fail to develop or develop more slowly than expected, our business, financial condition and operating results could be materially and adversely impacted.

 Furthermore, many healthcare providers have consolidated to create larger healthcare delivery enterprises with greater market power.
-If this consolidation continues, we could lose existing customers and could experience a decrease in the number of potential purchasers of our products and services.
-The loss of existing and potential customers due to industry consolidation could cause our revenue growth rate to decline.
+If this consolidation continues, we could lose existing clients and could experience a decrease in the number of potential purchasers of our products and services.
+The loss of existing and potential clients due to industry consolidation could cause our revenue growth rate to decline.